Dear readers of ADxS.org, please forgive the disruption.

 • the reward-predicting OFC neurons

-• coded the value of rewards in control animals
+• coded the value of the rewards in control animals

-• were strongly activated at SHR after receiving a small immediate amplifier
+• were strongly activated at SHR after receiving a small direct amplifier

 • mPFC neurons